Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

 In Fig.~\ref{fig:fig8}(b), we compute $A(E)$ using truncated HP transformation with a truncation number $N_T=6$.
 Although it reproduces the peak-splitting near $\epsilon_0$, $\epsilon_1$ and $\epsilon_2$, it exhibits several additional peaks that are absent in the exact result in Fig.~\ref{fig:fig8}(a).
 This discrepancy can be understood as follows.
-A correct computation of $A(E)$ requires exact interacting many-body GS $\ket{\Psi_0}$ in Eq.~\eqref{eq:ele_spec_f} and Eq.~\eqref{eq:ele_weight}.
-However, for $N_T=6$ the interacting many-body GS $\ket{\Psi_0}^\mathrm{HP}_\mathrm{N_T = 6} \neq \ket{\Psi_0}$ as shown by Fig.~\ref{fig:fig7}(b).
-At first sight, it appears that the same argument should produce exact $A(E)$ in Fig.~\ref{fig:fig8}(c) using $N_T=20$ because $\ket{\Psi_0}^\mathrm{HP}_\mathrm{N_T = 20} = \ket{\Psi_0}$ in Fig.~\ref{fig:fig7}(c).
-However, the discrepancy between exact $A(E)$ (red line) in Fig.~\ref{fig:fig8}(a) and blue line in Fig.~\ref{fig:fig8}(c) can be explained by inspecting Eqs.~\eqref{eq:ele_spec_f} and ~\eqref{eq:ele_weight}.
-A correct evaluation of $A(E)$ not only requires usage of exact GS $\ket{\Psi_0}$, but it also requires correct interacting many-body excited states $\ket{\Psi_k}$ as shown by Eq.~\eqref{eq:ele_weight} for which a truncation number $N_T = 20$ becomes {\em insufficient}.
-We also repeated analysis from Fig.~\ref{fig:fig8}(a)--(c) for spin-$1$ localized spins by using spin-$\frac{5}{2}$ localized spins in Fig.~\ref{fig:fig8}(d)--(f), which shows that our conclusions are not limited to specific value of chosen localized spins.
+The function $A(E)$ depends on the exact GS $\ket{\Psi_0}$ through Eqs.~\eqref{eq:ele_spec_f} and ~\eqref{eq:ele_weight}.
+However, for $N_T=6$ Fig.~\ref{fig:fig7}(b) demonstrates $\ket{\Psi_0}^\mathrm{HP}_{N_T = 6} \neq \ket{\Psi_0}$.
+At first sight, it appears that the same argument should produce exact $A(E)$ in Fig.~\ref{fig:fig8}(c) using $N_T=20$ because $\ket{\Psi_0}^\mathrm{HP}_{N_T = 20} \equiv \ket{\Psi_0}$ in Fig.~\ref{fig:fig7}(c).
+However, the discrepancy between exact $A(E)$ (red line) in Fig.~\ref{fig:fig8}(a) and blue line in Fig.~\ref{fig:fig8}(c) is explained by Eqs.~\eqref{eq:ele_spec_f} and ~\eqref{eq:ele_weight} where $A(E)$ depends both on GS $\ket{\Psi_0}$ and excited many-body states $\ket{\Psi_k}$ [Eq.~\eqref{eq:ele_weight}] for which truncation number $N_T = 20$ appears to be {\em insufficient}.
+The repeated analysis from Fig.~\ref{fig:fig8}(a)--(c) for spin-$1$ localized spins, but by using spin-$\frac{5}{2}$ localized spins in Fig.~\ref{fig:fig8}(d)--(f), shows that requirement of large $N_T = 20$ cannot be bypassed by increasing the value of localized spins which make them more ``classical-like''~\cite{Wieser2015,Stahl2017,Gauyacq2014}.